absinthe0223/guide/Guiding-Principles/guidelines.md

 Autonomy only works if we choose to communicate over command.
 In a cooperative environment, we lead with clarity.

 > “Remember, always, that everything you know, and everything everyone knows, is only a model.
 Get your model out there where it can be viewed.
 Invite others to challenge your assumptions and add their own.” ~ Donella Meadows

-## Love is important  (????
-Ask Bo if necessary)

-Use the word.
-Express it.
-Allow it.
-Serve it.
-It belongs at work.
-It belongs in our learning communities.
-It is appropriate.

-Love comes bearing many gifts: forgiveness, gratitude, enjoyment and ease.
-Let's work together for a low-drama, low-struggle, enemy-free, loving company.

 ## Serve with humility